capGoblin/FanFuel/README.md

-# FanFuel – Crowdfund & Reward Creators with Flow NFTs
+# FanFuel – Fuel Creators with Royalties & Flow NFTs

 **FanFuel** empowers creators to launch **milestone-driven NFT campaigns**—where they not only raise funds but  **also earn royalties on every future resale** through Flow’s powerful [`NFTStorefrontV2`](https://developers.flow.com/build/core-contracts/nft-storefront).
 Creators can also offer **exclusive perks and loyalty rewards** to NFT-holding fans, turning early backers into long-term supporters and community champions.